Workers’ Compensation Insurance in Minnesota

 Minnesota law requires every business to provide workers’ compensation insurance to its employees, with few exceptions.
 This policy pays for medical care and provides disability benefits for workers injured on the job.

-All businesses with employees must provide workers’ compensation insurance in Minnesota.
+Every state has different requirements for workers’ compensation insurance.
+In Minnesota, all businesses with employees must provide workers’ compensation insurance.
 This requirement holds true even if a business only has one employee who works part-time.

 Although nearly all Minnesota employees must be covered by employer-provided workers’ compensation insurance, some worker categories are exempt.
 These include: